DannyNemer/javascript-comments-style-guide/README.md

      */
     ```

-  1. Separate the function description from the tags with a blank line.
+  1. Separate the function description from its tags with a blank line.

     ```js
     // Bad